 Mr. Alcott is a long-time leader in ADR, as a neutral and an advocate.
 He is a member of the National Roster of Arbitrators of the American Arbitration Association (AAA), for Commercial as well as Large Complex Cases; is a member of the panel of arbitrators of the International Center for Dispute Resolution (ICDR); and has served as an arbitrator for the International Chamber of Commerce (ICC).
 He has received extensive training (from the ICC, AAA, ICDR, CPR, NYSBA and state and federal courts, among others), and has broad experience, in arbitration and mediation, and has served in hundreds of ADR cases as counsel, arbitrator, special master or neutral.
 He was selected by Mondaq for listing in its Guide to the World’s Leading Arbitration Advisors; by Euromoney for listing in its Guide to the World’s Leading Experts in Commercial Arbitration; by The Best Lawyers in America for listing among the country’s top arbitration and ADR practitioners; and by Benchmark Litigation for excellence in ADR – all on the basis of extensive peer review.
 By court appointment, Mr. Alcott serves as a Special Master in complex commercial cases in the Commercial Division of the New York State Supreme Court, and has served for decades as a mediator in the state and federal courts.
 He has served as a special master in the Appellate Division of the Supreme Court, First Department, by designation of the presiding justice; a court-designated arbitrator in New York’s fee dispute resolution program; and an arbitrator in the Civil Court.

 Mr. Alcott has particular expertise in international disputes.
 As counsel, he often appeared on behalf of American and international parties in major cross-border disputes at the trial, hearing and appellate levels, in matters pending in various forums worldwide.
 His cases have involved corporate and individual parties from dozens of countries in Europe, Asia, Africa, South America and North America.
 He served four terms as chair of the International Committee of the American College of Trial Lawyers.
 In addition, Mr. Alcott served for several years as the American Bar Association’s Representative to the United Nations, where he represented America’s legal profession to the international community; and as the ABA’s delegate to UNCITRAL Working Group II (Arbitration and Conciliation), where he worked with global leaders of the profession on the rules governing international arbitrations.
-Mr. Alcott is a member of the Swiss Arbitration Association (Association Suisse de l’Arbitrage [ASA]); a member of the North American Users’ Council of the London Court of International Arbitration (LCIA); and an honorary overseas member of the Commercial Bar Association of London (COMBAR).
+Mr. Alcott has been a member of the Swiss Arbitration Association (Association Suisse de l’Arbitrage [ASA]); is a member of the North American Users’ Council of the London Court of International Arbitration (LCIA); and is an honorary overseas member of the Commercial Bar Association of London (COMBAR).
 He was the founder and first chair of the New York State Bar Association’s International Litigation Committee (Commercial and Federal Litigation Section), and he organized and chaired the Association’s first international litigation program.
 Mr. Alcott serves on the Executive Committee of NYSBA’s International Section.
 He has written and lectured world-wide on litigation and arbitration issues, and is frequently invited to present model cases at domestic and international legal conferences.

 Mr. Alcott spent his career as a practicing lawyer at Paul, Weiss, Rifkind, Wharton & Garrison LLP(“Paul Weiss”) in New York City, focusing on litigation and alternative dispute resolution.
 He handled a wide range of major cases in New York and throughout the United States, as well as abroad.
 His diverse caseload ranged from antitrust class actions to complex securities and commodities cases, from domestic to cross-border arbitrations, from major constitutional litigation to mass tort actions, from high stakes commercial disputes to pro bono civil rights litigation.
 His clients ranged from preeminent financial institutions to top government officials, from global mega firms to vulnerable individuals, from household name performers and artists to leading cultural institutions.